wombleton/gitlaw-nz/acts/I/Inspector-General of Intelligence and Security Act 1996.md

     (7) For the purposes of this section the Inspector-General shall have the powers of a court under any such regulations to fix or disallow, in whole or in part, or increase the amounts payable thereunder.

-    (8) Every person commits an offence and is liable on summary conviction to a fine not exceeding $5,000 who---
+    (8) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who---

     *   (a) without lawful justification or excuse, wilfully obstructs, hinders, or resists the Inspector-General or any other person in the exercise of his or her powers under this Act: